High Calorie Supplements for Dogs and Cats

 NEWBORNS AND WEANLINGS

 Babies come into a world with huge calorie demands.
 Most puppies and kittens double their weight weekly for the first 4 weeks.
 Mom’s milk is 10% fat and full of calories to fill the growth needs but the puppy has to nurse!
-(Read Won’t Milk
+(Read When a Dog Won't Milk

 ) but the puppy has to nurse!
 Using Forti Cal Gel or drops on the babies tongue will boost energy, causing babies to nurse with more vigor.
 Cat and tiny dog breeders often use Forti Cal twice a day.
 Wipe a small amount in their mouth and get them attached to a nipple.
 The result is a healthy baby with a full tummy.